 - Contacting customer support

-When you have a better understanding of the steps customers take before purchasing your service or product, you’ll be able to deliver a personalised experience.
-With the Salesforce AI-powered Marketing Cloud, you can predict behaviours, make targeted recommendations and engage with your customers at every stage of their journey.
+When you better understand the steps customers take before purchasing your service or product, you can deliver a personalized experience.
+With the Salesforce AI-powered Marketing Cloud, you can predict behaviors, make targeted recommendations, and engage with your customers at every stage of their journey.